Kirito34419/wildfire_project/README.md

 Developer Notes:
 -----------------
 This system was built as part of a college project to demonstrate the real-world integration of satellite data, weather APIs, and machine learning into an interactive web app using Python.
 Contributions and feedback are welcome!
+The model has been trained using the data from nasa